regexyl-notes/notes/pages/synthetic event system.md

 - Event handlers are passed instances of `SyntheticEvent`, a cross-browser wrapper around the browser's native event.
 - `SyntheticEvent` has the same interface as the browser's native event, including `stopPropagation()` and `preventDefault()`.
+- Why is this implemented?
+	- The synthetic events may